generia/apitools/editor/readme.md

 # apitools - editor

-A collections of Eclipse plugins that provide
+A collection of Eclipse plugins that provide

 - an editor for reading, changing and writing "api" descriptions
 - UML converter to transform "api" descriptions to UML models